loryblu/loryblu-android/README.md

 # loryblu-android
-this is the android app of loryblu
+this is the android app of loryblu.
+Loryblue is a app to help kids with TEA